WHAT IS HELI SKIING?

 You don’t have to be a seasoned skier to enjoy the thrills of heli skiing in Alaska.
-It’s no secret that heli skiing is quickly becoming one of the area’s top attractions, and Tordrillo Mountain Lodge offers some of the industry’s best guides to lead you on this one-in-a-lifetime mountainside adventure.
+It’s no secret that helicopter skiing is quickly becoming one of the area’s top attractions, and Tordrillo Mountain Lodge offers some of the industry’s best guides to lead you on this one-in-a-lifetime mountainside adventure.

 Heli skiing is off-trail, downhill skiing that is accessed by a helicopter.
 It’s about skiing in natural environments without the effort that comes with hiking to these areas.
 Most heli skiers are looking for powder snow, natural terrain features, long descents, smooth corn snow, old-growth tree glades and steep lines.